fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 To use the Robust UDP channel, load up Cobalt Strike and add a new External C2 listener.
 This channel is configured to run on the default Teamserver port of 2222.

+Requirements: Python3 (developed on 3.9.2) and wolfssl

+> pip3 install wolfssl

 To start the server, run the following command:

 > python3 server.py [Teamserver IP] [Python Server IP] [Port] [Pipename] [Timeout] [Retries] [OPTIONAL:-tp TeamserverPort -a Arch -r Restart]